boozt-platform/lefthook/hooks/terraform/README.md

 ### Direct Execution

-You can also run the Terraform commands directly using Lefthook.
-I.e.
+You can also run the Terraform commands directly using Lefthook:

+- `lefthook run terraform`
+- `lefthook run terraform --commands fmt`
+- `lefthook run terraform --commands validate`
+- `lefthook run terraform --commands test`
-`lefthook run terraform` or `lefthook run terraform --commands fmt`.
+- `lefthook run terraform --commands docs`

 ## How to Use It